 An alternative to imprisonment is spending time on probation.
 This involves you remaining out in the community while being monitored by a probation officer.

 Anyone facing criminal charges should ensure they understand what penalties they might have to deal with.
-Working with someone who’s familiar with these cases can help you to learn your options for your defense.
+Working with a criminal defense lawyer who’s familiar with these cases can help you to learn your options for your defense.
 Doing this quickly is beneficial so you aren’t trying to rush through planning your defense.